alokshakya/Angular5WithHasura/README.md

 # base

-A blank template to be used as a starting point to build projects on Hasura.
+A blank template to be used as a starting point to build Angular 5 projects on Hasura.
 A "project" is a "gittable" directory in the file system, which captures all the information regarding clusters, services and migrations.
 It can also be used to keep source code for custom services that you write.

 ## Files and Directories